SergiAguilo/TFG/example/Readme.md

 # Example Report

-## An example report for each type is displayed
+## An example report for each type is displayed in each html.